Ion pump: Noble diode pump

 A noble diode pump is a type of ion pump used in high-vacuum applications that employs both a chemically reactive cathode, such as titanium, and an additional cathode composed of tantalum.
 The tantalum cathode serves as a high-inertia crystal lattice structure for the reflection and burial of neutrals, increasing pumping effectiveness of inert gas ions.
 Pumping intermittently high quantities of hydrogen with noble diodes should be done with great care, as hydrogen might over months get re-emitted out of the tantalum.

 Applications

 Ion pumps are commonly used in ultra-high vacuum (UHV) systems, as they can attain ultimate pressures less than 10−11 mbar.
 In contrast to other common UHV pumps, such as turbomolecular pumps and diffusion pumps, ion pumps have no moving parts and use no oil.
 They are therefore clean, need little maintenance, and produce no vibrations.
-These advantages make ion pumps well-suited for use in scanning probe microscopy and other high-precision apparatuses.
+These advantages make ion pumps well-suited for use in scanning probe microscopy, molecular beam epitaxy and other high-precision apparatuses.